yochaigal/cairn/wip/2e/vald.md

 Today, most know to avoid any mention of Gates, or keys, or related alchemy.
 But of course, there are always those that cannot resist its draw...

-### Everywhere Else
+## Everywhere Else

 Most towns and villages are built within a day's walk of one another, near sources of water and lumber.
 Larger villages try to be self-sufficient but may still rely on nearby farms and local hunters for food.
 Most settlements were originally organized around a specific industry such as lumber, brewing, fishing, or mining, and often a Fieldwarden or Beast Handler is posted to protect a community's most valuable assets.

 Established trails between larger towns are fairly common, while maintained roads are almost non-existent except to the distant cities, and itinerant merchants, Kettlewrights, and various peddlers pass through on a semi-regular basis.
 Outriders are often hired to protect and escort larger caravans through open plains and cut forests, while in the Riverlands, the Rill Runners help ferry passengers between high marshes on winding rivers.

-Even the smallest village may play host to scholarly types from the cities: a Scrivener, Aurifex, or Greenwise with keen interest in nearby tombs and barrows.
+Even the smallest village may play host to scholarly types from the cities: a Scrivener, Aurifex, or Greenwise with keen interest in nearby tombs, barrows, and Gates.
 Often a Bonekeeper or Fungal Forager will be hired for their expertise, while clever adventurers will ensure that a Barber-Surgeon is never far away, or a Cutpurse if there is unsavory business that needs tending to.
 Of course, Mountebanks and Jongleurs often accompany these sorts, riding their coattails in hopes that they too will benefit from the next major discovery.

 Those who enter the Wood take on a guide familiar with the territory, such as a Prowler or Fletchwind, while the truly determined traveler will seek the wisdom of a Half Witch or Foundling with some connection to its darker secrets.
 Closer to the border, the Marchguard work to keep the realm free of outside influence, while the Hexenbane seek to protect it from forces within.